What does a day at camp look like?

 While Vermont is known for being cold and snowy in the winter, it is actually very pleasant and warm during the summer.
 Temperatures can be in the 40s at night, so pack some warm clothing and warm bedding.
 Daytime temperatures are generally in the 70s or 80s, with high humidity.
 Rain showers and thunderstorms are fairly frequent occurrences, so be sure to bring rain gear.

 How do I do my laundry?

 We have two washers and two driers at camp for the counselors and support staff to use when they are at camp.
 These are not shared with campers .
 We will also provide you with the laundry detergent.
 If you’ve never done laundry, brush up on it before coming to camp (sorting whites and colors, temperature settings, etc) or we can give you a few lessons .
 You will be responsible for taking time during your off periods, nights or days off to stay on top of your own laundry.
 We suggest that you also bring a laundry bag to camp so you can transport your dirty clothes up to the dining hall where the laundry machines are kept.

 Will I have internet access?

-What about access to a phone or my cell phone?
+What about using my phone?

-When and how do I get paid?
+When and how will I get paid?